ergo5/hass-energa-my-meter-api/README.md

 *   **🛠️ Auto-Repair (Self-Healing):** The "Download History" feature automatically fixes gaps and corrupted data.
 *   **🔍 OBIS Auto-Detect:** Automatically identifies usage (1.8.0) and production (2.8.0).

-> [!NOTE]
-> **First Import Spike:** When importing history for the first time, Energy Dashboard will show a large "catch-up" spike on the first day.
-This represents the cumulative consumption from meter installation to the first imported hour.
-This is expected behavior - subsequent days will display correctly.

 ---

 ## 💰 Cost Calculation